appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

 -   **URLParams** `Boolean` [optional] enable creating a URL query string param based on the search query text value.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **render** `Function` [optional]
-    You can render suggestions in a custom layout by using the `render` prop.
+    You can render suggestions or composite aggregations in a custom layout by using the `render` prop.
     <br/>
     It accepts an object with these properties:
     -   **`loading`**: `boolean`